1920 Alabama coal strike: The strike

 The strike's first major confrontation happened on September 16, in Patton Junction, Alabama (in Walker County), where strikers killed the general manager of the Corona Coal Company, Leon Adler, along with Earl Edgil, a deputy sheriff.
 But African Americans bore the brunt of the violence: among many such threatening incidents, black miner Henry Junius was found in a shallow grave outside of Roebuck a few weeks into the strike.
 At least thirteen houses of strikebreakers were dynamited between September and December.
 Also in December, state troopers terrorized the small black business district in Pratt City with random machine gun fire.

 The Alabama State Militia and the state police had been called out by the governor, Thomas Kilby, known as the "business governor".
 Once on site, state troop commanders typically placed themselves at the service of the coal companies.
 By February, thousands of workers had been evicted from their company houses and left homeless.

 Towards the end of February, the enormous expense of conducting the strike with no progress led the union to seek a resolution.
 None other than Governor Kilby was accepted as arbitrator.
 Kilby's settlement flatly refused union recognition and any wage increases, and he refused to reinstate striking miners.
 Part of Kilby's March 9 decision read:

 It is rather difficult to understand how such a large number of men could be induced so deliberately to disregard such an obligation of honor.
 The only explanation, perhaps, lies in the fact that from 70 per cent to 80 per cent of the miners are Negroes.
 The southern Negro is easily misled, especially when given a permanent and official place in an organization in which both races are members.

 The national UMW chose to adhere to Kilby's decision.
 After the strike ended union advances stagnated; by the end of the decade, the UMW would close its state offices.
 At least 16 people were killed in the strike, more than half of them black, with an uncounted number of wounded.

 Willie Baird

-On December 22, 1920, local union official and itinerant Nazarine minister Adrian Northcutt of Nauvoo, Alabama was summoned out of his home by soldiers of Company M of the Alabama Guard.
+On December 22, 1920, local union official and itinerant Nazarine minister Adrian Northcutt of Nauvoo, Alabama was summoned out of his home by soldiers of Company M of the Alabama National Guard.
 After hearing seven shots fired in quick succession, Northcutt's son-in-law William (Willie) Baird rushed out to find Northcutt, dead on the ground, with Private James Morris standing over him.
 Baird shot Morris in self-defense, then fled into the woods.
 After three days, Baird turned himself over to Walker County officials.
 On January 5, nine guardsmen of Company M entered the jail, subdued the sheriff on duty, lynched Baird, and riddled his body with bullets.

 The guardsmen were eventually acquitted.
-Former Alabama governor Braxton Bragg Comer would claim that the lynching of Baird "had some element of self-defense in it".
+Former Alabama governor Braxton Bragg Comer would claim that the lynching of Baird "had some element of self-defense in it."